How Do I Stop Chasing People Who Do Not Put In Effort

 Josh Felgoise

 You stop chasing by matching energy, not desire.
-When someone does not put in effort, it is not your job to fill the gap.
-It is your job to notice the gap.
-The second you start carrying the whole connection, it is not a connection anymore.
-It is a pursuit you do not need to be in.
+When someone doesn’t put in effort, it’s not your job to fill the gap.
+It’s your job to notice the gap.
+The second you start carrying the whole connection, it’s not a connection anymore.
+It’s a pursuit you don’t need to be in.

-If chasing is already exhausting you, reading What Should I Do If She Stops Replying is a great next step.
+If chasing is already exhausting you, What Should I Do If She Stops Replying is a strong next read.

 “I don’t think you should be chasing.”